|

 honey or syrup in the milk.
 The nipple might need to be open a

-little more than for a baby..
 If the cub is not getting the milk

-fast enough, he/she could get frustrated..
 But, don't make the hole

 too big otherwise, the cub can choke and/or throw some of it up.

-when the bear cub, gets use to drinking it's bottle, you can mix a little
+When the bear cub gets use to drinking it's bottle, you can mix a little

 the cub.
 A bear cub will generally let you know when he is hungry